nodejs/node/doc/guides/writing-and-running-benchmarks.md

 easily build it [from source][wrk] via `make`.

 By default, `wrk` will be used as the benchmarker.
 If it is not available, `autocannon` will be used in its place.
-When creating a HTTP benchmark, you can specify which benchmarker should be used by providing it as an argument:
+When creating an HTTP benchmark, you can specify which benchmarker should be used by providing it as an argument:

 `node benchmark/run.js --set benchmarker=autocannon http`